If you’re an eco-conscious Canadian like me, I’m pleased to share that you can buy eco-friendly wool dryer balls in Canada.

 I Use Tru Earth Wool Dryer Balls

-This is where I purchase the dryer balls that I use with my laundry.
-Tru Earth wool dryer balls are sustainably manufactured from 100% New Zealand wool and they are inspected before they are shipped.
+I purchase Tru Earth wool dryer balls to use in my dryer because they are sustainably manufactured from 100% New Zealand wool and are inspected before they are shipped.

 Why Use Wool Dryer Balls?